anjos/django-audit/docs/install.rst

 8. In the "admin" interface make sure all people that is allowed to access the statistics information has the "view_audit" permission.

+9. You should setup cron jobs to update the IP database once a month (MaxMind does it at the first day of each month), to prune the database and to try relocating addresses not resolved in the database.
+Use the audit_*.py scripts installed to achieve that.